KRolander/Gryphon/README.md

 ### Running the example network

-First you need to install the binaries and the docker images necessary for running the network.
-To install binaries and docker images, run:

-To get the Fabric network running, simply run this from the root directory:
+To get the Fabric network running, ensure that Docker (or Docker desktop) is running and NOT in "Resource saver mode".
+Then simply run this command from the root directory:

 ```bash
 ./scripts/setup.sh